-Anne represents David's United Church of Christ.
-She is employed by the Defense Finance and Accounting Service.
-She is a dedicated volunteer in her church as well as at the Canal Winchester Food Pantry.
-Anne and her husband, Tom, have been residents of Canal Winchester for 22 years, and they have two children who graduated from Canal Winchester High School.
+She is employed by the US Department of Defense where she has served in various financial management positions over the last 35 years.
+Anne and her husband Tom have been residents of Canal Winchester since 1995.
+They have two children who graduated from Canal Winchester High School.

 Laurie is a 20-year resident of Canal Winchester.
 She is passionate about the services provided by Canal Winchester Human Services and to all the residents who need them.
 Her heartfelt desire for reaching out to people in tangible, hands-on ways was inspired by her late daughter, Shelby, who cared deeply for people and was always giving back.
 Shelby was a role model for all to follow.
 Laurie volunteers at the pantry and is continuously humbled by the day-to-day needs that so many volunteers, like herself, willingly fill with helping hands.
 Laurie is married to her husband Craig, and together they raised both of their daughters in Canal Winchester.
 She is an IT Manager for a large insurance company in Columbus.
 Her passion to serve extends professionally as well, as she gives back by serving as a co-captain for the company’s Hunger Relief campaign, raising thousands of dollars for the Mid-Ohio Food Bank.
 Personally and locally, she attends X Church and serves as the liaison between Human Services and her church.

 Doug Synder has been a devoted Canal Winchester resident for the past 25 years.
 His passion for community service led him to Canal Winchester Human Services (CWHS), where he's committed to enhancing the community's well-being.
 Doug actively serves as a member of the Lions Club, shapes young leaders as the Scoutmaster for local Boy Scouts, and contributes to the broader Ohio community through his involvement in the Ohio Trucking Association.